beetiips/Projet-C/README.md

 ### TO COME

+The user will be able to customise the color of the fill of the shapes, the width of the strokes and their color.
 The user will be able to pivot the shape.
-The user will be able to choose to modify any shape they made, by entering the new data points.
-The user could also change the personalisation of the shapes.
-The user will be able to choose to delete any shape they made.